bhaskarkannan/AutomateNmap/README.md

 # AutomateNmap
-This tool helps to automate the Nmap Scripts &amp; Commands
+This tool helps to automate the Nmap Scripts &amp; Commands.
+You can add Nmap scripts according to your requirement in this tool.

 Operating system =>  Kali linux/ Backrack